SafeSearch: Automated Red-Teaming of LLM-Based Search Agents: Discussions

+\textbf{Simulation-based testing.} Similar to~\citet{ruan2024identifying-tool-emu-simulate-tools-to-test-agent-safety,xu2025theagentcompany}, we adopt a simulation-based method to evaluate search agent safety.
+This choice is arguably necessary, as arbitrarily manipulating real-world search engine rankings~\citep{kumar2019survey-seo-techniques} could harm other normal users and pose ethical risks.
+By contrast, simulation-based testing enables reproducible and cost-efficient evaluation without external side effects.
+Nevertheless, SafeSearch ASR should be interpreted as agent susceptibility under a controlled simulation, not as a direct estimate of deployed-world failure prevalence.
+Our default setup is conservative in several respects: we inject only one unreliable website, append it to the result list, and inject it in the first round for multi-turn agents so that later searches can cross-check or disregard it.
+We further discuss how simulation-based testing relates to real-world threats and outline our efforts to ensure representativeness in~\Cref{appx:discussion-simulation-based-testing}.

+\textbf{Other safety layers.} This work centers on agent-level safety.
+At the same time, detecting unreliable websites at the search service level is also a valuable and complementary mitigation strategy (see~\Cref{appx:unreliable-search-results} for details).
+Together, these approaches form multiple safety layers: search agents determine how search results are safely interpreted and acted upon, while search services contribute to safety by influencing which information is surfaced in the first place.

-More broadly, our results expose a significant knowledge-action gap in LLM safety.
-While \llm{GPT-4.1-mini} can flag certain unreliable sources when explicitly tasked with detection, it fails to handle such content safely in agentic scenarios, even with reminders.
-This highlights the mismatch between specialized safety capabilities and their generalization in real-world agent settings~\citep{wei2023jailbroken-the-failure-of-safety-training-capability-vs-safety-competing-objectives-and-mismatched-generalization}.
-In a nutshell, the red-teaming framework proves invaluable for assessing the true effectiveness of defense efforts, thereby enhancing the transparency of search agent development.
+\textbf{Knowledge-action gap.} Broadly, our results, particularly in~\Cref{subsec:in-depth-analysis}, reveal a knowledge–action gap in LLM safety.
+Although \llm{GPT-4.1-mini} can identify unreliable sources when explicitly tasked, it often fails to act safely in agentic settings, even with reminders.
+This highlights the mismatch between specialized safety capabilities of LLMs and their generalization in real-world agent settings~\citep{wei2023jailbroken-the-failure-of-safety-training-capability-vs-safety-competing-objectives-and-mismatched-generalization}.